 - ½ teaspoon cumin seeds

-- ½ teaspoon asafoetida (hing)
+- ½ teaspoon asafoetida (hing) or use a small shallot and 3 cloves of garlic

-- ¼ teaspoon dry ginger powder saunth (heaped)
+- ½ teaspoon ginger powder sonth

 - 1.5 teaspoon fennel powder